mstoodle/omr/jb2/doc/Context.md

 specified, the parent `Context` must completely overlap the child `Context`, and child `Context`s are assumed not to overlap with one another.

-A `Context` can hold its own `TypeDictionary` and `SymbolDictionary``.
+A `Context` can hold its own `LiteralDictionary`, `TypeDictionary` and `SymbolDictionary`.
-Implementations may choose to only maintain these dictionaries for specific `Context` objects, for example those that are associated with the scope of a `CompileUnit` but every `Context` can choose independently of other `Context`s.
-Each `Context` knows about its parent and also its children.
+Implementations may choose to only maintain these dictionaries for specific `Context` objects, for example those that are associated with the scope of a `CompileUnit`, but every `Context` can choose independently of other `Context`s.
+Each `Context` knows about its parent and also its children `Context`s.

 `Symbol` lookup by default delegates to its parent if no `SymbolDictionary` has been created for a particular `Context`.
 However, each lookup can be directed to